Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 - Card-Not-Present: $0.15 + Interchange

-Fattmerchant has a higher monthly fee than some others, but the company says that is how they keep their transaction fees down.
+Stax has a higher monthly fee than some others, but the company says that is how they keep their transaction fees down.
+Learn more.

 #6.
-Stripe – Best For Online Payment Processing
+Stripe Review — The Best for Online Payment Processing

 - Allows you to grow